naapeli/Aatu-Selkee-coding-projects/Javascript projects/Chess engine/README.md

 9. null-move pruning
 10. (and maybe an opening book if I have time?)

 I estimate my bot to be around 1000 - 1500.
-It is good at recognizing tactics, however lacks knowledge of king safety.
+It is good at recognizing tactics, however lacks knowledge of the opening stage of the game.
 At the moment I usually lose to it due to a tactical oversight on my part.
 Sometimes I can win by attacking it's king aggressively.